kelsjon3/civitai_randomizer/README.md

 - **Bypass Mode**: Skip Civitai fetching entirely, use only custom text and LORAs

 #### Keyword Filtering
-- Enter comma-separated keywords to filter prompts
+- Enter comma-separated keywords to filter prompts (e.g., `woman, portrait, anime`)
-- Only prompts containing at least one keyword will be used
+- Uses OR logic: prompts containing at least one keyword will be used
 - Case-insensitive matching
+- Leave empty to fetch all prompts (no filtering)

 #### Cache Management
 - **View Cache Status**: See how many prompts are currently cached